 - Chandra Namaskar (Moon Salutation): Many are familiar with Surya Namaskar, or the sun salutation pose in yoga.
 But how many of you have practiced it's balancing counterpart, Chandra Namaskar?
-Unlike the sun salutation which is energizing, the moon salutation is a quieting sequence that allows you to embody the soothing lunar energy of the moon.
+Unlike the sun salutation which is energizing, the moon salutation is a quieting sequence that allows us to embody the soothing lunar energy of the moon.
 This pose is great for those experiencing stress, needing to rebalance their energy, or women experiencing menstrual symptoms.
-Here's an excellent video that walks you through this balancing sequence:
+Here's an excellent video to walk you through this balancing sequence:

 - Full Moon Tea Infusion.
 To tap into the healing energies of the moon, try this simple full moon tea infusion:

 - Fill a large mason jar with water.

 - Add your favorite edible flowers or herbs to the jar and give it a good shake.
 I like to use rose petals or chamomile.